 New Research Shows Social Media Is Critical To Shopping Decisions

 There is also a definite shift away from certain ad and marketing genres.
-Many users are bothered by advertising on a mobile screen.
+Many users are bothered by advertising on a small mobile screen.

 Let’s look at a typical result.